 Essential fire safety measures are measures, including equipment, construction and strategies, that are implemented in a building to ensure safety in the event of fire.
-The most common measures include:

 As the owner of the building, am I required to do anything?

-For new buildings (to be constructed):
+For new buildings prior to construction

 If you intend to construct a new building a Construction Certificate is required.
 The Construction Certificate must have a fire safety schedule attached where fire safety measures are required.
 The fire safety schedule will nominate those essential fire safety measures and the Australian Standard and/or other standards to which they must be installed.

-For new buildings prior to occupation:
+For new buildings prior to occupation

 Before the Principal Certifying Authority can issue an Occupation Certificate for the building, the owner or agent must issue an Interim or Final Fire Safety Certificate stating that the services have been inspected by a properly qualified person and installed to the relevant standards.